FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: Why are you requiring monitoring for colour in source water?

-A: It's a useful indicator relating to water treatment.
-It is not required for Class A and B, and we have removed the requirement to sample for colour in Class C groundwater, based on feedback from consultation.
+A: Monitoring for colour is only required in rule S3.CD.3 source water rules.
+Colour is a useful indicator relating to water treatment.
+It is not required for Class A and B, and we have removed the requirement to sample for colour in Class C groundwater, based on feedback.

-Q: Monthly fluoride monitoring in source water is a new requirement, what constitutes a non-compliance?
+Q: Monthly fluoride monitoring in source water is a new requirement.
+What constitutes non-compliance?

-A: Fluoride can occur naturally in source waters, and elevated levels of fluoride can be present in some groundwater in geologically volcanic areas.
+A: Fluoride can occur naturally in source water, and elevated levels of fluoride can be present in some groundwater in geologically volcanic areas.
 Fluoride may not be removed by filtration or other typical treatment processes used in New Zealand.
 Fluoride in source water will likely be present in drinking water from these sources.
-A drinking water supplier needs to understand whether chemicals in source water will or will not likely be removed by their treatment plants and take appropriate steps to monitor those chemicals in drinking water and take action to protect public health.
-If the MAV is exceeded in drinking water, this is considered a non-compliance with the Drinking Water Standards.
+A drinking water supplier needs to understand whether chemicals in source water are likely (or not) to be removed by its treatment plant/s.
+Suppliers should take appropriate steps to monitor those chemicals in drinking water and take action to protect public health.
+If the MAV is exceeded in drinking water, this is considered non-compliance with the Drinking Water Standards.

 T3 Bacteria/Virus Rules